-Amy serves as the Co-chair of Baker McKenzie’s North American Financial Regulation and Enforcement Practice, which provides our clients with a full range of regulatory advice and enforcement counseling.
+Amy Greer serves as the co-chair of Baker McKenzie's North America Financial Regulation & Enforcement Practice, which provides clients with a full range of regulatory advice and enforcement counseling.
+Amy also serves on the steering committees of the Firm's Global Financial Services Regulatory and Global Financial Institutions Groups.

-Previously, Amy has served as chief litigation counsel at the US Securities and Exchange Commission's (SEC) Philadelphia regional office and managed a team of lawyers overseeing a wide variety of enforcement matters and investigations.
+Previously, Amy served as chief trial counsel at the US Securities and Exchange Commission's (SEC) Philadelphia regional office and managed a team of lawyers overseeing a wide variety of enforcement matters.

 Amy advises all manner of financial industry clients and SEC reporting companies, in connection with regulatory enforcement investigations and examinations, as well as internal investigations.
-Her clients include broker-dealers, investment advisers, hedge funds, mutual funds, securities issuers and reporting companies, and commodities traders.
+Her clients include broker-dealers, investment advisers, hedge funds, mutual funds, securities issuers and reporting companies, commodities traders, and those providing services to those businesses.

 Representative Legal Matters